KejPi/AbracaDABra/README.md

 ## Features
 * Following input devices are supported:
   * RTL-SDR (default device)
-  * Airspy (optional) - only Airspy Mini and R2 are supported, HF+ devices do not work due to limited bandwidth
+  * Airspy (optional) - only Airspy Mini and R2 are supported, HF+ devices do not work due to limited bandwidth.
+If you have problems with Airspy devices, please check the firmware version.
+Firmware update maybe required for correct functionality.
   * SoapySDR (optional)
   * RTL-TCP
   * Raw file input (in expert mode only, INT16 or UINT8 format)